Ovarian cancer: Risk factors

-There are many known risk factors that may increase a women's risk of developing ovarian cancer.
+There are many known risk factors that may increase a woman's risk of developing ovarian cancer.
 The risk of developing ovarian cancer is related to the amount of time a woman spends ovulating.
-Factors that increase the number of ovulatory cycles a women undergoes may increase the risk of developing ovarian cancer.
+Factors that increase the number of ovulatory cycles a woman undergoes may increase the risk of developing ovarian cancer.
 During ovulation, cells are stimulated to divide.
 If this division is abnormally regulated, tumors may form which can be malignant.
 Early menarche and late menopause increase the number of ovulatory cycles a woman undergoes in her lifetime and so increases the risk of developing ovarian cancer.
 Since ovulation is suppressed during pregnancy, not having children also increases the risk of ovarian cancer.
 Therefore, women who have not borne children are at twice the risk of ovarian cancer than those who have.
 Both obesity and hormone replacement therapy also raise the risk.

 The risk of developing ovarian cancer is less for women who have fewer menstrual cycles, no menstrual cycles, breast feeding, take oral contraceptives, have multiple pregnancies, and have a pregnancy at an early age.
 The risk of developing ovarian cancer is reduced in women who have had tubal ligation (colloquially known as having one's "tubes tied"), both ovaries removed, or hysterectomy (an operation in which the uterus is removed).
 Age is also a risk factor.
-Non-genetic factors such as diabetes mellitus, high body mass index, tobacco, and alcohol use are also risk factors for ovarian cancer.
+Non-genetic factors such as diabetes mellitus, high body mass index, and tobacco use are also risk factors for ovarian cancer.